grezniczek/redcap_custom_footer/README.md

 Custom footer messages will be injected into REDCap pages depending on the page type:

 - **Survey pages**: Under the "Powerd by REDCap" line.
 The complete footer will remain visible even on small screens.
+If the standard footer is missing, like on the survey reCAPTCHA page, it is added first.
 - **Project pages**: In the menu sidebar on the left side, as a new section following *Help & Information*.
 - **Other pages** (such as the login page or *Home* or *My Projects*): Under the REDCap version and copyright notice.